 This article will provide guidance on How To Serve legal papers in California.
 Once formal notice has been given to the other party, the legal process has been said to have started.
 Service of the court papers means that the defendant is supplied with a copy of any paper filed with the court.
 Consequently, a third person [the server] delivers the paperwork so the judge can make a permanent order or judgment.
 The process server is required to carefully fill out and sign the Proof of Service detailing how the service was done, on whom, where, and when and file it with the court clerk.
 A copy of this proof is provided to the plaintiff.

-California Process Service primarily is subject to the California Code of Civil Procedure and the California Rules of Court.
+California Process Service is primarily subject to the California Rules of Civil Procedure and the California Rules of Court.

 HOW TO SERVE LEGAL PAPERS IN CALIFORNIA

 There are three ways to serve a claim: [A.] service by the Sheriff from a courthouse near where the defendant lives or works, [B.] hire a registered process server, or [C.] having a friend or family member over the age of eighteen provide the service.

 If the sheriff is responsible for service, two copies of the court papers and a cheque or fee waiver must be supplied with the complete Sheriff’s Instruction Form.
 Court papers must be received by the Sheriff a minimum of forty days before the court date, especially considering out-of-county service takes 30 days, and the Sheriff needs the papers at least ten days before the last day of service.

 It must be remembered that service on a corporation can also be done on their agent.
 If the city is being sued, the city clerk or agent authorized to accept service must be served.
 A county clerk fulfills the same responsibility in case the county is being served.
 However, if the State of California is sued, service can be rendered to the state Attorney General’s office.